 - Economy-class flights to northern South America Saver (40,000 miles round-trip at the Saver level) – Destinations in the northern South American region – including Peru – only require 40,000 miles for a round-trip ticket.

-- Economy-class flights across Europe (8,000 to 15,000 miles one-way at the Saver level) – Since a round-trip ticket to Europe will cost you 60,000 miles, you can use the additional bous miles to hop between countries – it only costs between 8,000 and 15,000 miles per one-way flight.
+- Economy-class flights across Europe (8,000 to 15,000 miles one-way at the Saver level) – Since a round-trip ticket to Europe will cost you 60,000 miles, the bonus alone won’t quite get you there.
+But you can use the your miles to hop between countries – it only costs between 8,000 and 15,000 miles per one-way flight.

 Should you apply for the United Explorer card now?

-For consumers looking to earn bonus miles to use toward free flights for spring break and summer vacations, now is a good time to sign up for the United Explorer card.
-Although the current bonus is not at its peak, it’s still a great opportunity to rake up a large sum of miles in a short period of time.
+Whether you’re a consumer looking to earn bonus miles to use toward free flights for spring break and summer vacations, or a business owner wanting to stock up on miles for free business travel, now is a good time to sign up for the United Explorer cards.
+Although the current bonuses are not at their peak, the cards still offer a great opportunity to rake up a large sum of miles in a short period of time.

 To see just how far the bonus can take you and start planning your next trip, check out United’s interactive award chart.